 9. I drilled holes for four knobs and screwed them to the frame.

 10. Last piece is the chalkboard panel.
-I applied that using a nail gun connected to an air compressor.
+I inserted it in the backside of the frame and nailed it in place using a nail gun connected to an air compressor.

-11. Pads or cushions are a nice addition to the back of the frame to protect the wall.
+11. Add foam pads to the back of the frame to protect the wall.

 The white knobs with the painted blue flowers have been in my stash for a long time.
 They probably came off of a furniture purchase.